 marketing campaign management

-With software like marketing automation software, analytics platforms and new delivery methods and channels, campaign management has become a complex, far-flung proposition that takes place in email, on social media platforms, on company websites, communities and blogs, and on mobile devices.
+With technologies like marketing automation software, analytics platforms and new delivery methods and channels, campaign management has become a complex, far-flung proposition that takes place in email, on social media platforms, on company websites, communities and blogs, and on mobile devices.
 As the technology has become more sophisticated, it has enabled more tasks to be automated, more personalized messaging and marketing content.

 To be successful, every marketing campaign should address audience segmentation, content development, email automation, omnichannel communication and message personalization.

 Successful use of audience segmentation begins with building customer profiles to understand customers' behaviors and preferences.
-For instance, a travel company might send a quiz to gauge customer interests and personalize travel options.
+For instance, a travel company might send a quiz to gauge customers' interests and personalize their travel options.
 With a high level of participation, the quiz can provide a wealth of personal data the company can use to target offers to customers.

 Personal profiles are a great way to avoid pitching irrelevant marketing content to consumers.
 For instance, travelers interested in thrill seeking and adventurous activities most likely are not interested in a tranquil, relaxing beach vacation.
-Being more targeted will ensure marketers’ content resonates with their customers.
+Being more targeted will ensure marketing content resonates with their customers.

-Content development.
 Marketers focus on creating informative content that educates an audience not just about a specific product or service, but often about the larger market or context in which that service sits.
 Much of this content creation has come to be known as inbound marketing, which is the method of targeting audience members with informative content and drawing them back to company websites, social media platforms or other online destinations that marketers use to engage customers.

-Email automation.
 Email automation enables marketers to segment audience lists automatically and schedule message drops in advance.
 Instead of having to create lists and schedule delivery manually, marketing automation enables segmentation and delivery to happen automatically.

-- Autoresponders: Follow-up email messages sent after someone has filled out a form.
+- Autoresponders.
+Follow-up email messages sent after someone has filled out a form.
 The purpose is to reinforce the brand and deliver the requested content to the correct email address.

-- Sales Nurturing Emails: Marketers can help sales teams by creating nurturing programs to scale follow-up efforts, and let sales know when to reach out to current or potential customers.
+- Sales nurturing emails.
+Marketers can help sales teams by creating nurturing programs to scale follow-up efforts, and let sales know when to reach out to current or potential customers.

-- Snackable Content Emails: Most commonly used in nurturing programs, snackable content is short and meant to be shared.
+- Snackable content emails.
+Most commonly used in nurturing programs, snackable content is short and meant to be shared.
 Their purpose is to drive brand engagement.

-- Invitational Emails: Used to invite people to webinars, events, and other special campaigns, with the goal of having the person register and confirm interest.
+- Invitational emails.
+Used to invite people to webinars, events and other special campaigns, with the goal of having the person register and confirm interest.

-- Identifier Emails: Used to determine a customer's stage in the buyers' journey.
+- Identifier emails.
+Used to determine a customer's stage in the buyers' journey.
 The goal is to have the customer self-select into a stage of the buyers' journey by taking direct action via a link click.

-Companies have gone to various lengths to personalize marketing—some efforts have fallen flat while others have been successful.
-An example of a successful personalized campaign is BustedTees, an online t-shirt company.
-In 2013, it increased email revenue by 8% when it switched from sending dreaded email “blasts” to personalizing send time based on time zones and past opening behaviors of their customers.
+Companies have gone to various lengths to personalize marketing.
+Some efforts fall flat, while others are successful.
+An example of a successful personalized campaign is BustedTees, an online T-shirt company.
+In 2013, it increased email revenue by 8% when it switched from sending dreaded email blasts to personalizing send time based on time zones and past opening behaviors of their customers.

 A strong presence on social media has become increasingly important for communication between companies and their customers.
 An omnichannel approach puts the customer at the center of its strategy.
 Digital customers use multiple channels simultaneously and expect consistency.

-Marketing analytics.
 Marketing analytics provides marketers with a variety of statistics that enable them to see how many people a campaign reaches, which content is most effective in converting prospects into customers, and which products and services tend to sell more as a result of the marketing campaign.